 Practice activities that your child might not have had experience with.

 The first few weeks of school is a great time to practice packing his/her lunch box, waiting in line for the car or bus and for older kiddos, the combination for their locker.

 It will be very important to get in the routine of waking up and going to bed for school one week before school starts.
 Even if school has already started, you can still shorten bedtime by 15 minutes each day to get them back in the swing of things.

 Discuss changes in your child’s routine

-Is grandma picking up your child instead of you or are they going to ABA therapy right after school?
+Is grandma picking up your child instead of you or are they going to an ABA therapy session right after school?
 Discussing any changes to your child’s schedule will help to prevent meltdowns.

 The last but most important tip is to start the new school year off fresh!
 No matter what happened in the previous year it’s important to start this new school year off on a clean slate.
 No one wants to be reminded of mistakes lurking in the past.
 Positive thoughts lead to positive actions.
 This tip is for parents and children!